neutralvibes/pi-cups/README.md

 * Select Samsung M2020 Series (or the printer required) -> [Continue]
 * Make any changes required -> [Continue]
 * [Choose File]
-* Select the driver you previously downloaded.
+* Select the driver file you previously downloaded.
 * Click [Add Printer]

 ### Backups

 * Location -> `data/backups/config.tar`

 The CUPS data is stored on a docker volume for persistent storage.
 If the need arises, you can create or restore from a  tar backup.
-The creates a copy of the `/etc/cups` folder.
+This creates a copy of the `/etc/cups` folder.

 #### Run